 Seattle University Campus Store

-Faculty and staff receive discounts when visiting the campus store on 12th and Madison.
+Faculty and staff receive discounts of 20% on these items when visiting the campus store on 12th and Madison.

 Faculty and staff employees receive membership to recreational facilities, including the Eisiminger Fitness Center, at no cost to the employee.
 Partners and dependents may join for a small membership fee.
 Visit the website.